genesiscommunitysuccess/docs/docs/05_operations/01_commands/01_server-commands.md

 Genesis has numerous built-in commands that have their own individual functions.
 This page goes through them and details the function, parameters and use cases of those commands.

+## Starting and stopping the server

+The commands for starting and stopping the application or specific processes are straightforward.

+### startServer

+This starts all the processes in the application.
+If any processes are running already, they are not affected.
+The command also compresses and moves all log files in `~/run/runtime/logs/` and `~/run/runtime/logs/currentRun` into `~/run/runtime/logs/archive/<datetime startServer was run>`

+### killServer

+This stops all the processes in the application, except for the GENESIS_CLUSTER process.

+You can use the following flags.
+**--all**
+Including this flag also stops the GENESIS_CLUSTER process.
+**--force**
+Including this flag monitors the progress of the kill on each process.
+If a process is still running after 10 seconds, it runs a SIGKILL to ensure the process stops.
+Unsaved data is lost.

+### startProcess

+`startServer [server_name]`  starts the named process.
+It also compresses and moves all log files in `~/run/runtime/logs/` into `~/run/runtime/logs/currentRun`

+### killProcess

+`killServer [server_name]`  stops the named process.
+**--force**
+Including this flag monitors the progress of the kill on each process.
+If a process is still running after 10 seconds, it runs a **SIGKILL** to ensure the process stops.
+Unsaved data is lost.

+### startGroup

+Groups of processes can be defined in the process definition files, where a set of processes is given a `<group>` tag.
+Typically, all the processes in a particular module are given the same `<group>` tag.

+`startGroup [group_ID]` starts all processes in the named group.

+It also compresses and moves all log files in `~/run/runtime/logs/` into `~/run/runtime/logs/currentRun`.

+## killGroup

+`killGroup [group_ID]`
+This stops the processes in the named group.
+**--force** If you include this flag, the command monitors the progress of the kill on each process.
+If a process is still running after 10 seconds, it runs a **SIGKILL** to ensure the process stops.
+Unsaved data is lost.

 ## RenameFields script
 This script is used to rename a field name in a database without changing the dictionary or config files.